 Tom Cruise stars as Raymond's estranged brother Charlie Babbitt, a scheming and materialistic car salesman.
 When Charlie discovers he has a brother—one that unlocks his inheritance—he selfishly ups Raymond from an institution.

-At first, Charlie uses Raymond's superb recall and talent for blackjack for his own gains.
-But the high maintenance nature of Raymond's disability brings Charlie's conscience under the spotlight.
+At first, Charlie uses Raymond's superb recall and talent for blackjack for his own gain.
+But the high maintenance nature of Raymond's disability eventually brings Charlie's conscience to light.